LNST-project/lnst/docs/source/installation.rst

-Codebases for both use cases are developed in this repository and as we currently don't have a stable release yet, the recommended method of installation involves the following steps:
+Codebases for both use cases are developed in this repository and as we currently don't have a stable release yet, the recommended method of installation is either to install both Agents and Controller on your local machines or to use docker/podman.
+Manual installation on your machine involves the following steps:

 .. code-block:: bash